 In November 2015, Pat Kelly’s life changed forever when he was diagnosed with stage 4 Esophageal Cancer.
 He loved to travel, read, cook, and spend time with friends and family.
-He dearly loved his grandsons (Levi, Wyatt and Henry).
+He dearly loved his grandsons (Levi, Wyatt, and Henry).

 He also loved his medical supply family.
 In 1983, Pat co-founded Physicians Sales and Service (PSS), a medical supply company, in Jacksonville, FL.
 PSS became the first national physician supply company.
-They helped transform the medical supply industry with same-day service and the belief that giving young, inexperienced employees a huge amount of responsibility would result in their success.
+They helped transform the medical supply industry with same-day service and the belief that giving young, inexperienced employees a tremendous amount of responsibility would result in their success.
 PSSers Don't Grow On Trees! and PSS is a cross between the U.S. Marines and Animal House were two of his favorite mottos.
 PSS had an open-door policy and wanted everyone to feel as if they were the C.E.O of the company.
 He believed in responsibility and personal success and wanted all employees to become PSS shareholders.
 He avidly promoted from within and believed in second chances.
-He always sought to know his employees and thought of them all as one big family.f
+He always sought to know his employees and thought of them all like one big family.

 Seamark Ranch opened its doors to children in 2007.
 Located on a beautiful 468-acre campus in Northeast Florida, Seamark Ranch provides a traditional home environment where each child can experience the security of boundaries and the acceptance of unconditional love.
 They strive to heal wounds and help children prosper in faith, in school, and in the community.

 Currently, the Ranch has two residences: One boys’ home and one girls’ home.
 In 2016 Seamark welcomed 7 new children but unfortunately turn away many others because they were at full capacity.